Pedometer: Japan

-In 1963, in the lead up to the 1964 Tokyo Olympics, Dr Iwao Ohya, head of one of Tokyo's biggest clinics, told Tokyo engineer Juri Kato of clockmaker Yamasa Tokei Keiki (tokei means clocks and keiki meters) of his concern at the low levels of physical activity in 1960s Japan; the solution, said Ohya, was for everyone to walk 10,000 steps a day.
+In 1963, in the lead up to the 1964 Tokyo Olympics, Iwao Ohya, head of one of Tokyo's biggest clinics, told Tokyo engineer Juri Kato of clockmaker Yamasa Tokei Keiki (tokei means clocks and keiki meters) of his concern at the low levels of physical activity in 1960s Japan; the solution, said Ohya, was for everyone to walk 10,000 steps a day.
 After two years of development, Juri Kato produced the manpokei — the "ten-thousand step-meter".

 The impact of the manpokei pedometer was significant.
 Soon after, the Japan 10,000-step Walking Association sprang up, which shortly had chapters in all 47 prefectures, organising regular walks that could be measured with the Yamasa device.

 On 26 February 1980, Juri Kato's son Yasuji Kato filed a pedometer patent with the USPTO, currently assigned to Yamasa Tokei Meter Co Ltd.

 In 2015, the Japanese Ministry of Health, Labour and Welfare also recommended 10,000 steps per day.
 However, this recommendation is not based on solid evidence.